-Improved facilities and access to boots and grass pitches is now commonplace in the fertile and plush landscape of Kashmir.
+Improved facilities and access to boots and grass pitches are now commonplace in the fertile and lush landscape of Kashmir.
 The story is echoed across northern India and Pakistan.
 Players wear the latest football boots.
 They use the newest balls.
-The game is 21st century football.
+The game is 21st-century football.

-This growth will impact positively on football in Kashmir too.
-Historically, the attitude has been, ‘Whatever Indian can do, we can do better’.
-That is why when Kashmir defeated Delhi in the 2008 Santosh Trophy, a banner displayed, “Kashmir defeats India”.
+This growth will impact positively on football in Kashmir, too.
+Historically, the attitude has been ‘whatever Indian can do, we can do better’.
+That is why when Kashmir defeated Delhi in the 2008 Santosh Trophy, a banner displayed read, “Kashmir defeats India”.

 Kashmiri’s have always been fighters.
 Amid the 4am bullet showers during the worst of the military conflict between these two nuclear nations, they would continue with daily life.
 Some would hide but many would fight on.
 They’re proud of their region and want to see its socio-economic potential fulfilled.
 Alongside that, football will grow.
 After all, who wouldn’t want to play football against the backdrop of the world’s tallest mountain ranges?